 Generally, you can only deduct 50 percent of your business-related meal costs.
 That limit also applies to your individual meals on business travel.

 As for that breakfast business meeting, it isn't a total tax loss.
-Even though it isn't likely to get you the full day for lodging deduction purposes, you can include the morning meal's costs -- subject to the 50 percent limit -- with your client as a deductible expense.
+Even though it isn't likely to get you the full day for lodging deduction purposes, you can include the morning meal's cost -- subject to the 50 percent limit -- with your client as a deductible expense.